efreeze64/mythoria-website/README.md

 ## Admin page

-If you go to https://mythoria.dk/admin you can login with:
+If you go to http://mythoria.dk/admin or http://localhost:3000/admin you can login with:

 email: test@test.dk
 password: test1234